Battlestars (game show): 1983: The Main Event

 The champion selected any three of the celebrities he/she had captured during the game to participate in this round, and decided the order in which they would play.
 Each celebrity in turn was asked one question with three answer options, which were displayed to both him/her and the champion.
 In order to win a question, the champion had to either agree with a correct answer given by the celebrity, or disagree with a wrong answer and then give the correct one from the remaining two choices.
 If the champion won all three questions, he/she won the Battlestars Bonanza, a jackpot containing $5,000 cash and a collection of prizes that grew in value for every game in which it was not won.
 Otherwise, the contestant received $500 for each correct decision.
 The typical starting total value of the Bonanza was usually over $10,000.

 Broadcast history

-NBC scheduled the first version of Battlestars at 11:30 a.m./10:30 Central, replacing Card Sharks (which had ended its run in October 1981) and switching places with Password Plus.
+NBC scheduled the first version of Battlestars at 11:30 a.m./10:30 Central, replacing Card Sharks and switching places with Password Plus.
 However, it failed to find ratings against the second half of CBS's The Price Is Right.
 NBC decided not to renew Battlestars after two thirteen-week cycles of episodes and removed both it and Blockbusters from its lineup to accommodate another of its struggling daytime series, the soap opera Texas, which the network moved to the 11:00 hour.